David Calderwood: In Holland

-Calderwood betook himself to Holland, where he remained till the death of James in 1625.
-Here he had a severe attack of illness, and a rumour of his death was published along with a pretended recantation of his views, and an invitation to all to accept the ‘uniformity of the kirk.’
-A very substantial proof was given that Calderwood was alive and in full vigour by the publication of a work entitled ‘Altare Damascenum,’ which, though appearing under the anagram of ‘Edwardus Didoclavius,’ was at once recognised as the production of Calderwood.
-‘It was,’ says Mr. Thomson, in his life of Calderwood, prefixed to the Wodrow Society's edition of his history, ‘the great storehouse from which the prelatic arguments were subverted, and conversions to presbyterianism effected during the period of the second Scottish reformation. … It will only be from a correct translation of the “Altare Damascenum” that the public can derive a full idea of the eloquence, learning, and acute dialectic power of its author.’
+Calderwood went to Holland, where he remained till the death of James in 1625.
+Here he had a severe attack of illness, and a rumour of his death was published along with a pretended recantation of his views, and an invitation to all to accept the "uniformity of the kirk".
+Proof was given that Calderwood was alive and in full vigour by the publication of a work entitled "Altare Damascenum", which, though appearing under the anagram of ‘Edwardus Didoclavius,’ was at once recognised as the production of Calderwood.
+‘It was,’ says Thomson, in his life of Calderwood, prefixed to the Wodrow Society's edition of his history, ‘the great storehouse from which the prelatic arguments were subverted, and conversions to presbyterianism effected during the period of the second Scottish reformation. … It will only be from a correct translation of the "Altare Damascenum" that the public can derive a full idea of the eloquence, learning, and acute dialectic power of its author.’

 Return to Scotland

 After Calderwood's return in 1625 to Scotland from Holland, he remained for some time without a charge.
 Powerful as a controversialist, he does not seem to have been either attractive as a speaker or of winning manner.
 It was not till 1640 that he obtained the charge of Pencaitland in East Lothian.
-He was employed, along with David Dickson and Alexander Henderson, in the drawing up of the Directory for Public Worship, which continued to be the recognised document for regulating the service in the church of Scotland.
-But the great work of Calderwood was the compilation of his ‘History of the Kirk of Scotland.’
+He was employed, along with David Dickson and Alexander Henderson, in the drawing up of the Directory for Public Worship, which continued to be the recognised document for regulating the service in the Church of Scotland.
+But the great work of Calderwood was the compilation of his History of the Kirk of Scotland.
 When he had reached his seventy-third year, the general assembly, for the purpose of enabling him to perfect his work, granted him an annual pension of eight hundred pounds Scots.
 The history which he compiled was thrown into three different forms.
 The first and largest extended to 3,136 pages; less than a half of this work is now among the manuscripts of the British Museum.
 The second was a digest of the first, ‘in better order and wanting nothing of the substance;’ this was published by the Wodrow Society in 8 vols.
 8vo, 1842–9.
 The third, another abbreviation, was first published in a folio volume in 1678, twenty-eight years after his death.
-Though little attractive in a literary sense, Calderwood's history is the great quarry for information on the ecclesiastical history of Scotland ‘beginning at Mr. Patrick Hamilton, and ending with the death of James the Sixth.’
+Though little attractive in a literary sense, Calderwood's history is the great quarry for information on the ecclesiastical history of Scotland "beginning at Mr. Patrick Hamilton, and ending with the death of James the Sixth".